 Restoring habitat networks around the Long Mynd and Stiperstones

 This is a partnership project, led by the National Trust.
-It is working with farmers and other landowners to connect wildlife habitats by creating stepping stones and corridors to enable wildlife to thrive in the Shropshire Hills.
+We are working with farmers, other landowners, and the local community to connect wildlife habitats.
+We are doing this by creating stepping stones and wildlife-friendly corridors between the Stretton hills, Long Mynd and Stiperstones to enable wildlife to thrive in the Shropshire Hills.

 Following a series of one-to-one meetings, 12 farmers and landowners have come together to form the Upper Onny Farmer Group.
-This group acts as a sound-board for the project.
-They are also taking part in Defra's tests and trials for the new Environmental Land Management Scheme (ELMS), which is seeking to reward farmers for providing a wider range of environmental and public benefits.
+This group acts as a sound-board for Stepping Stones.
+The farmers are also taking part in Defra's tests and trials for the new Environmental Land Management Scheme (ELMS), which is seeking to reward farmers for providing a wider range of environmental and public benefits.
 Through ELMS, Stepping Stones is helping to develop and trial a methodology of whole farm plans to integrate environmental and business advice.